kagalle/go-hashbuffer/README.md

 The `HashBuffer` interface defines the available operations and `FileHashBuffer` provides a file-based implementation.

 `NewHashBuffer()` creates a `FileHashBuffer` from a specified file name and the size of buffer to be used.
 The buffer can be any reasonable size larger than the window size.
 This opens the file.
-Your code should call, or defer a call, to `Close()`.
+Your code should call, or defer a call, to `Close()`, although if the file is read completely, `Close()` is automatically called; calling it more than once is not an error.

-`Close()` closes the associated file and the hashbuffer.
+`Close()` closes the associated file and the Hashbuffer.

 `GetWindow()` retrieves a slice of bytes of up to the specified length, which is the window length.
 If called repeatedly, it returns the next slice, one byte further in the stream, as described above.

 `GetNext()` retrieves the next available byte.
 It returns the byte and true to indicate success, or 0 and false if no byte is available; or an error.

+`Skip(n)` skips over the next `n` bytes of input.
+It returns the number actually skipped; or an error.

 `SetTesting()` allows for logging to be sent when testing HashBuffer.
 The output is available if the test is run in verbose mode (`go test -v`).